CT Coronary Angiography Test (CTCA)

 What is a CTCA Test?

-A Coronary CT Angiography (CTCA) is a specialised heart imaging test that helps doctors examine the arteries that supply blood to your heart.
-By using advanced CT scanning technology, a CTCA provides highly detailed images of the coronary arteries, allowing doctors to identify any blockages or narrowing that could lead to heart problems, such as coronary artery disease (CAD).
+A CTCA scan is a specialised heart CT scan that helps doctors examine the arteries that supply blood to your heart.
+By using advanced CT scanning technology, a CT scan for heart blockage provides highly detailed images of the coronary arteries, allowing doctors to identify any blockages or narrowing that could lead to heart problems, such as coronary artery disease (CAD).

-Unlike traditional angiograms, CTCA is non-invasive, meaning it doesn’t require inserting a catheter into the heart, making it a popular diagnostic tool for those seeking to understand their heart health without the risks associated with more invasive procedures.
+Unlike traditional angiograms, CT Coronary Angiography is non-invasive, meaning it doesn’t require inserting a catheter into the heart, making it a popular diagnostic tool for those seeking to understand their heart health without the risks associated with more invasive procedures.

 Why is a CTCA conducted?